Damgaard/PyImgur/README.md

 - Rename / remove DEFAULT_LIMIT from Imgur.
 Also not following conventions.
   Should maybe be set via an environment variable or other config instead.
 - Change to a more permissive license.
+- Rename User -> Account.
+Is is how it is referenced on Imgur and also cross referenced between objects.

 # Deep dive